eth-ait/hci-project-group-4/README.md

 ## Final design

+## Video
+Besides the app we made a video about our result.
+We tried to capture the reason for the app and the solution it provides.
+Furthermore, it should tell a story that's somehow relatable for musicians.
+In the beginning we sketched out real life scenes the video could include, showing such relatable situations.
+We later came to the conclusion that every person knows this problem in his own way.
+We therefore tried to formulate the problem in the Video in a way that everyone can relate to the problem in it's personal way.
+Besides the problem we shortly introduced the app.
+Since the app is still just a prototype we didn't capture the app and it's functionality well, which was a feedback we got.
+For the video we used a programm called VideoScribe.
+With this app one can narrate a story in a "scribble" kind of way.

 The final Video can be found at https://drive.google.com/open?id=1vYRiSGH3-PIHuf1GDOifW6OC8yPEbuct , for the full quality version.
 A low res version is in the folder Deliverables.